Premature babies and the risk of development problems

 Social and emotional problems

+Most children sometimes have tantrums, get upset and push your boundaries.
 But children born prematurely are more likely to have difficulty coping with and managing their feelings.
 They can find it hard to stay calm, eat well and sleep well.
 Some might experience lower self-esteem or find friendships difficult.

 But these problems are still uncommon in children born prematurely.